 Accessories for Hawk Flatbed Camper

 - Water Purification System.
 Access to clean drinking water is important when filling up from various water sources on the road.
 We use an inline water filter along with a gravity fed water purification system.
 To learn more, check out our post on RV water filtration systems.

-- 5 Feet Propane Adapter Hose.
-This adapter allows us to use camping grills and small BBQs with our onboard propane tanks instead of the small 1 pound propane bottles that they typically use.
+- 5 Foot Propane Adapter Hose.
+This adapter allows us to use camping grills and small BBQs with the onboard propane tanks instead of using the 1 pound propane bottles that they typically use.